Deputy PCC John Smith visited local organisations and charities in South Gloucestershire to understand their important role in the community.

 Since this meeting, the Deputy PCC and Assistant Chief Constable discussed ways that Avon and Somerset Police could support LPW’s work with young people.

 The Deputy PCC also met Wayne from Impact Mentoring.
 By mentoring young people from a range of backgrounds in one to one and group programmes, the team focus on supporting the emotional wellbeing of these young adults.
-At their base in Kingswood, young people can take part in a range of activities including urban arts, gardening, construction skills, cooking and Olympic weightlifting.

 Since the meeting on Friday, the Deputy PCC has put Impact Mentoring in touch with the South Gloucestershire and Bristol VRUs to further strengthen their work and ensure young people in the area have access to a range of services.

 “I am really impressed to see how all of the local organisations I’ve met today continue to support local people during these really uncertain times.”Deputy PCC John Smith

 The Deputy PCC then met with Southern Brooks at the Coniston Community Centre to discuss issues facing local people in South Gloucestershire.

 During the meeting, the Deputy PCC encouraged Southern Brooks and other local organisations to apply for grants of up to £5,000 from the Commissioners Community Action Fund (CCAF) to help support their continued positive work with local residents.

 The Deputy PCC, Deputy CEO Alison Findlay and Community Services Manager Jenny Vernon from Southern Brooks took part in a web chat and discussed the aims of the charity, the work taking place and how local people can get involved.